 Assistant Coach (Wide Receivers/Football Ops)

-Perrons prior football experience before coming to MIT was as a member of the coaching staff at Killingly High School in Danielson, Connecticut for three seasons starting in 2004.
-While there he served as the offensive coordinator and quarterbacks coach, preparing game plans and scouting reports while also conducting individual quarterback drills and meetings.Prior to coming to the MIT staff, Perron was a branch manager for Car Group Holdings and a Membership and Guest Services Associate at the Foxwoods Resort Casinos Lake of Isles Golf Resort.
+Perron’s prior football experience before coming to MIT was as a member of the coaching staff at Killingly High School in Danielson, Connecticut for three seasons starting in 2004.
+While there, he was the quarterback coach and served as the offensive coordinator in 2007.

 Assistant Coach (Defensive Line)

-Nick Brundage enters his second season with the MIT football program in 2016 and serves as the teams defensive line coach.
+Brad Kent enters his second season as an assistant coach with the MIT football program in 2018 and will work with the team’s defensive backs.